w3slley/covid19-portugal-wikipedia/README.md

 Thanks to [hagnat](https://github.com/hagnat/) for the inspiration (he did something similar [here](https://github.com/hagnat/covid) but for the Brazilian wikipedia page).

 ## To do:
-- Implement parser for timeline graphs (confirmed cases, deaths, pacients hospitalized and in ICU, daily cases and daily deaths).
-The problem right now is that I can only get the data for each day (from the DGS report), and not the cumulative ones.
-- As a solution to the above problem, I could use a CSV file to update cumulative cases (that would not require a database).
 - Implement testing.
 - Right now, the correctness of the information taken from the PDFs is based upon its formatting.
 If DGS changes it, some error will be thrown while parsing for the data.
+That needs to be fixed (it's working for DGS reports starting on April 1 - I tested :).